dnmellen/music-blender/README.md

  - Now you are ready to press the big *save* button to merge both playlists and copy them to a folder where they will be stored in the correct order
  - Process finished, you can burn the folder containing all the merged mp3s to a CD and play it in your car!

+This app is written in **Python** using **PyQt4** and it is still in development.
+Though it is usable for its main purpose, there may be bugs.

 TODO
 ========